chinamike65/hugo-tuolesi/content/book3/book3en.md

 229

-Such people are relatively high in cultivation, and for them, death is neither painful nor scary.
+Such people have a relatively high level in cultivation, and for them, death is neither painful nor scary.

 People with relatively good levels of practice can see Amitabha Buddha, Buddhas and Bodhisattvas before they die, and can be reborn in the Pure Land directly without going through the bardo body.